paulmon/cpython/Tools/winiot/README.rst

 - `Microsoft Visual Studio 2017 <https://visualstudio.microsoft.com/downloads/>`_
 - `Git for Windows <https://git-scm.com/downloads>`_
 - Perl 5 (for OpenSSL Configure)
+- CPython 3.5 or newer (add Python to the path)

 Get the CPython on Windows ARM32 code
 ------------